BluePumpKinZ/neobyte-cms-frontend/STATUS_WEEK_4.md

 ### Findings
 #### Angular
 - OpenTelemetry: The otel collector is not working with the angular app, so a zipkin collector is used instead.
+- getting data from form without it being submitted is very easy
 #### .NET
 - FluentFtp Client is not thread safe, so we need to either create a new connection for a new request, or use a lock to prevent multiple requests at the same time.
 ### Technologies researched